 Pollack’s long list of awards and honors also included two-time SEC Player of the Year, SEC Defensive Player of the Year (2004), Chuck Bednarik Award (2004), Lott Trophy (2004), Lombardi Award (2004) and two-time Ted Hendricks Award.

 Only two UGA players have ever earned All-American honors three times: Pollack and Walker.
-There’s no reason he shouldn’t be enshrined in the College Football Hall of Fame next to Walker.
+It was only a matter of time before he was enshrined in the College Football Hall of Fame next to Walker.

 He was announced as a member of the College Football Hall of Fame Class of 2020 alongside former collegiate stars like Florida’s Lomas Brown, Nebraska’s Eric Crouch, SMU’s Eric Dickerson, LSU’s Glenn Dorsey, Alabama’s E.J.
 Junior, Alcorn State’s Steve McNair, and several others.